ClojureBridge/community-docs/docs/clojure/set.md

 #{"Jun" "Apr" "Feb" "May" "Jan" "Mar"}
 {% endhighlight %}

 Let's try more examples.
-For examples below, we will use sentences from "Pride and Prejudice," Chapter 59.
+We will use sentences from "Pride and Prejudice," Chapter 59.
-Copy and paste this to repl.
+Copy and paste this into your repl.

 {% gist 9967875 %}